sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

 Introduction
 ====
-Sensible extracts structured data from documents, for example PDFs of business forms, using SenseML, a JSON-formatted query language.
-Write SenseML to extract from your custom documents, or leverage our open-source [SenseML configuration library](https://github.com/sensible-hq/sensible-configuration-library/) for common business document types.

 In this quickstart, use an example SenseML configuration and example PDF to get a quick "hello world" API response.

 - If you instead want a guided tour of SenseML concepts so you extract data from your own custom documents, see [Getting started](doc:getting-started).